catboost/catboost/contrib/python/attrs/README.rst

 Please use the ``python-attrs`` tag on `StackOverflow <https://stackoverflow.com/questions/tagged/python-attrs>`_ to get help.

-Answering questions of your fellow developers is also great way to help the project!
+Answering questions of your fellow developers is also a great way to help the project!

 .. -project-information-